 Caring Corner is an opportunity for us to highlight individuals who support Cause We Care Foundation.
 With the help of these individuals we are able to assist single mothers living in poverty in Vancouver.

-How did you first become involved with CWC?
+How did you get involved with Cause We Care Foundation?